Office of Parliamentary Counsel (Australia)

 The Office of Parliamentary Counsel (OPC) is an Australian Commonwealth government agency established under the Parliamentary Counsel Act 1970 (Cth) within the Commonwealth Attorney-General's portfolio.
 OPC drafts all government Bills that are introduced into the federal Parliament, legislative instruments made by the Governor-General, and a range of other delegated legislation.
-It also manages the Federal Register of Legislation (the Legislation Register) to provide access to authorised, up-to-date versions of Commonwealth laws.
+It also manages the Federal Register of Legislation to provide access to authorised, up-to-date versions of Commonwealth laws.

 OPC was established in 1970 and is currently led by Meredith Leigh, First Parliamentary Counsel.

 History

 Arrangements for the drafting of Commonwealth legislation were put in place at the very beginning of Australia's federation as a nation in 1901.
 Originally, the Secretary to the Attorney-General's Department was the Parliamentary Draftsman, with a separate position not created until 1946.
 By 1954, a Parliamentary Drafting Division had been formed within the Attorney-General's Department to draft both Bills and regulations.

 After a series of parliamentary reports identified a shortage of drafters and a backlog of drafting work, the statutory agency known as the Office of Parliamentary Counsel was created in 1970.

 OPC was initially responsible for drafting both primary and delegated legislation, and for printing laws.
 However, in 1973 the function of drafting delegated legislation was transferred to the Attorney-General's Department, with OPC retaining responsibility for drafting Bills and amendments of Bills before the Parliament.

 The functions of drafting delegated legislation and publishing legislation were transferred back to OPC in 2012.

 In OPC's history, Fitting the Bill, Carmel Meiklejohn observes that the role of drafting legislationdemanded specialist skills, not just technical ability but the requisite professional ethos.
 While the basic criteria - high-level academic qualifications, excellent language skills, imaginative yet systematic thinking, meticulous attention to detail and a degree of diplomacy - were not exclusive to drafting, such onerous and exacting legal work did not appeal to everyone …As the need for professional and experienced drafters grew with the expanding size and complexity of the Commonwealth statute book, greater attention was paid to the recruitment, training and retention of those dedicated to a career in this 'peculiar art'.
 Some experts avowed that drafters were born, not made, others focused on nurturing drafting skills over time through trial, error and patient training.